nodejs/node/doc/api/n-api.md

 where error is the JavaScript Error object to be thrown.

-The following utility functions are also available in case your native code needs to throw an exception or determine if a `napi_value` is an instance of a JavaScript `Error` object.
+The following utility functions are also available in case native code needs to throw an exception or determine if a `napi_value` is an instance of a JavaScript `Error` object.